jbimagine/Babylon1/README.md

 ## Getting Started

-to get started clone or download the file to your desktop.
+to get started clone or download the zip to your desktop.

 ### Prerequisites